 This guide will break down frequently asked questions and help you feel more confident when you complete this reporting requirement.

-First things first, let’s cover some basics, which may cover a lot of questions for single borrowers:
+First things first, let’s cover some basics, which may answer a lot of questions for single borrowers:

 1. When to recertify for income-driven repayment

 You can submit an income-driven repayment (IDR) plan request form at any time.
 However, you’re only required to submit updated information once per year on your IDR anniversary date.
-If your income has dropped, for example, this would be a great time to consider completing a new application.
+If your income has dropped, for example, it's a great time to consider completing a new application ahead of your anniversary date.
 This will immediately recalculate your monthly payment amount because your payment is no longer reflective of your current income.

 Take note of the different application purposes and apply accordingly: